vishvAsa/vedAH/meta/articles/keith/v2/CONTENTS_OF_VOLUME_32.md

 26. The beginnings of Vedic Philosophy

-27. The Theosophy of the Brahmaņas
+27. The Theosophy of the Brahmaṇas

 +